North European Oil Royalty Stock: Bullish 20.1%-Yielder Up 38% in 2023

 North European Oil Royalty Trust Declared Quarterly Dividend of $1.05/Unit

-North European Oil Royalty units’ dividends fluctuate based on volume production and prices.
-They’ve risen sharply from $0.14 per unit in late 2021, to $0.38 per unit in the second quarter of 2022, to $1.05 per unit in the second quarter of 2023.
+North European Oil Royalty units’ dividends fluctuate based on energy production and prices.
+The dividends rose sharply from $0.14 per unit in late 2021, to $0.38 per unit in the second quarter of 2022, to $1.05 per unit in the second quarter of 2023.
 The most recent distribution works out to a massive yield of 20.1%.
 (Source: “Trust Distributions,” North European Oil Royalty Trust, last accessed July 28, 2023.)

 In the first six months of its fiscal 2023, NRT stock’s distribution went up by an impressive 225% to $2.05 per unit, compared to $0.63 in the first six months of fiscal 2022.